magxut/ClipboardToolLibaryUE/README.md

 - **Get Clipboard Format**: Returns the format of the current clipboard content.
 - **Clear Clipboard**: Clears all data from the clipboard.
 - **Is Clipboard Empty**: Checks if the clipboard is empty.

+I made this in UE4.27, but it should work in UE5 with no issues I think...
+Only for Windows!